ukriu/HyperUnlocked/README.md

 - Show your :heart: by giving a star to the project!

 ## Currently supported devices:
-- `gold iron malachite beryl citrine sapphire sapphiren pipa amethyst river sky XIG03 garnet XIG05`
+- `gold iron malachite beryl citrine sapphire sapphiren pipa amethyst river sky XIG03 garnet XIG05 tanzanite gale gust`
 > You can still use the module if your device is not mentioned above!

 ## License